Gambling Laws in Japan Today

 The Japanese Penal Code officially bans gambling, in article 185.
 The country relies on a law from the beginning of the 20th century to regulate the activity.
 Naturally, this law is outdated and has several blind spots.
 It refers to games of "chance or accident", while "games of skill" are left out.
 What's worse, this law doesn't typify what would be a game of accident or skill.
 So, games that mix both features end up banned, too.

 To a certain extent, online gambling is allowed in Japan.
 Yet, this permission doesn't extend to online casinos.
-It means that Japanese gamblers must resort to offshore platforms, like Duelz Casino.
+It means that Japanese gamblers must resort to offshore platforms.
 Mobile gambling is also considered illegal under current laws.
 However, laws are starting to catch up with the times, and lawmakers are becoming more flexible.

 What's Allowed Then?